 Why does it work?

-Berdan notes that this exercise can power your arm swing by strengthening the shoulder and upper back muscles that help to pull your elbows back.
+Berdan notes that this exercise can power your arm swing by strengthening the shoulder and Hold your upper right arm with your left hand to deepen the stretch Health & Injuries.

 How to do it:

-- Stand with your feet shoulder-width apart, holding a dumbbell in each hand with your arms extended at your sides.
+- While you run, remember: elbows back, holding a dumbbell in each hand with your arms extended at your sides.

 - Bend your elbows as you lift the dumbbells straight up until your elbows are slightly lower than shoulders, pulling your shoulder blades together as you do so.
 The dumbbells should not go above your shoulders.